sa2ajj/buildbot/master/docs/developer/www.rst

 This will also fetch a bunch a bunch of node.js dependencies used for building the web application, and a bunch of client side js dependencies, with bower

 Now you'll need to create a master instance.
-For a bit more detail, see the Buildbot tutorial (:ref:`first-run-label`).
+For a bit more detail, see the Buildbot tutorial (:doc:`../tutorial/firstrun`).

 .. code-block:: none